✍️RULONA (March 28, 2026): $25K Bond · 7-Digit Stamp ID · Journal PII Restrictions · 3-Hr Course · $42 Fee

 $5 witnessing; $20 electronic/RON

-Verify at notaries.pa.gov
+Verify at www.pa.gov/agencies/dos/programs/notaries-and-commissions/notaries.html

 How Much Do Pennsylvania Notary Signing Agents Earn?